Hansmu/udemy-aws/iam/IAM.md

 <h2>IAM (Identity and Access Management)</h2>
 This is where the AWS security is.

-* Users - physical people
-* Groups - made up of users.
-Users can belong to multiple groups.
-* Roles

 Root account should never be used (and shared).
 Only use it for the very first time to create an account and then never again.